Perhaps the number one rule in life is to look after your feet – and everything else will follow.

 Made with a combination of rubber and nylon, they’re rated down to -40 degrees and made in Canada, so you know they will work in frigid temperatures.

 The adjustable collar helps keep the elements out and the warmth and comfort in, while the synthetic rubber outer is 100% waterproof with a grippy, non-marking sole for traction.

-An ideal fishing boot for when you’re out in colder climes, this is a great choice through the winter.
+These top fishing boots are ideal for colder climes, this is a great choice through the winter, and will keep your feet warm and toasty.
 Check out this review if you’re looking for more lightweight fishing shoes that are suitable for summer.

 Although marketed as a hiking boot – and one of the very best at that – the Newton Ridge from outdoor apparel legends Columbia makes for fine fishing footwear.

 Easily the most comfortable fishing boots in the review, it features a lightweight midsole that will limit foot fatigue, and makes it perfect for both hiking to far away fishing locations, or suitable for standing all day long in one place.

 The advanced traction rubber sole provides slip-free movement on rough ground, and the waterproof exterior gives you peace of mind when things take a turn for the wet.

 - Shock-absorbing cushioning technology.

 - Grippy lug.